cyberbotics/webots-doc/guide/using-visual-cpp-with-webots.md

         Linker > General > Additional Library Directories:
           C:\Program Files\Webots\msys64\mingw64\lib\

+    With old version of Visual C++, the default target is a 32-bit binary

-    In case you are compiling the controller as a 32-bit binary, which is the default in old versions of Visual C++, you will need to link it with the 32-bit version of the Controller library:
+    In case you are compiling the controller as a 32-bit binary, , you will need to link it with the 32-bit version of the Controller library instead:

         Linker > General > Additional Library Directories:
           C:\Program Files\Webots\msys64\mingw32\lib\